Frost45/HPDF/README.md

 # HPDF
 Hasura Product Development Fellowship - Python Flask

-<b>This repository contains all the tasks to be completed in the first week of HPDF.</b>
+<b>This repository contains all the tasks that have been completed in the first week of HPDF.</b>